Skip to content

 Column Projection🔗

 Columns in Iceberg data files are selected by field id.
 The table schema's column names and order may change after a data file is written, and projection must be done using field ids.
-If a field id is missing from a data file, its value for each row should be null.

 For example, a file may be written with schema 1: a int, 2: b string, 3: c double and read using projection schema 3: measurement, 2: name, 4: a.
 This must select file columns c (renamed to measurement), b (now called name), and a column of null values called a; in that order.